 We focus on developing planning that fosters children’s creativity and choice, by incorporating opportunities for them to choose how they learn and work with increasing independence.
-The taught subjects include: Art, English (reading, writing, speaking & listening), Design & Technology, Geography, History, Maths, Computing, Music, Personal Social Health Citizenship Education (PSCHE), Physical Education (PE), Religious Education (RE), Science and Spanish for KS2 pupils.
+The taught subjects include: Art, English (reading, writing, speaking & listening), Design & Technology, Geography, History, Maths, Computing, Music, Personal Social Health Citizenship Education (PSHE), Physical Education (PE), Religious Education (RE), Science and French for KS2 pupils.

 At the end of each year, pupils will be assessed against statutory frameworks and this is reported to parents.
 It is our aim that, through an engaging and vibrant curriculum, full of rich experiences, our pupils develop a life-long, love of learning.

-Children in EYFS and Year 1 and 2 learn phonics using Letters and Sounds.
+Children in EYFS and Year 1 and 2 learn phonics using Little Wandle Revised Letters and Sounds.

 Learning is focused on skills and as such we follow a similar method of planning for each of the core subject areas.

-Maths - known to the children and staff as 'Loopy Maths' is the method the school use in order to revisit maths concepts through a teacher modelled 'I do/you do' approach of learning.
+Maths - known to the children and staff as 'Loopy Maths' is the method the school use in order to revisit maths concepts through a teacher modelled 'I do/you do' approach to learning.
 Children practice the skills in a specific area of maths and then apply their skills when assessed against their age related expectations.
-Children who grasps concepts and show they are able to met age related expectations are given further challenge with greater depth tasks.
+Children are further challenged with greater depth tasks.